ankit741/docker-kubernetes-demo/docker-demo/README.md

 Creating a Kubernetes cluster on your local machine with a tool called Minikube.
 Minikube creates a single-node Kubernetes cluster running on a virtual machine.
 A Minikube cluster is only intended for testing purposes, not for production.

 Before you install Minikube, you have to install  [kubectl](https://kubernetes.io/docs/tasks/tools/).
+Kubernetes provides a command line tool for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.

+Once kubectl is installed, go on and install [Minikube](https://minikube.sigs.k8s.io/docs/start/)

 Minikube is a local kubernetes setup primarily used for development and testing purposes.
 It is a lightweight setup that works with tools like Docker, Virtualbox, etc.

-Once kubectl is installed, go on and install [Minikube](https://minikube.sigs.k8s.io/docs/start/)

 # With Minikube installed, you can create a cluster as follows: